Determine your hourly rate

 - You should review your hourly rate at least once a year and more often if there are major changes.
 For example, a sharp rise in energy costs and raw materials.
 This will force you to increase your hourly rate from time to time.

-- Negotiate effectively with your clients in the last step of your sales process.
+- Negotiate effectively with your clients.

 - Get help from a bookkeeper or accountant via NOAB (in Dutch) or NBA (in Dutch) if you find it difficult to set your rate.